Holidays With Your Pet

 Gardens and courtyards

 If a property is described as having an enclosed garden or courtyard it does not necessarily mean it is secure and escape-proof for your pet.
+Please ask if you are unsure.

 You will be spoilt for choice for walking with your dog in Kent & Sussex and many of our properties have wonderful walks straight from the door.
 You will have the choice of wonderful woodlands, stunning countryside, country parks, beaches and coastal walks.
 Some walks pass through farmland with livestock so please keep your dog on a lead in these areas.
 Please note that some beaches have seasonal restrictions so contact the local tourist office for more information.